 The Authority covenants that it will furnish no free service by the Water System to any person, firm or corporation, public or private.
 The Authority has a uniform water rate schedule for all residential, commercial, industrial and certain public users for approximately 96% of its service area.
 The rest of its service territory has different rate schedules.
-In 2010, the Authority retained Black & Veatch Corporation for the purpose of preparing a rate study for the Authority.
-After considering this study, in January 2011 the Authority adopted the final report and implemented the first year of the five year recommended rate increase.
-Upon the recommendation of the CFO, the Authority subsequently adopted certain changes in the rate schedules for the Water System effective April 1, 2012, 2013, 2014, 2015, 2016 and 2017, with current rates as set forth in the table below.
+Upon the recommendation of the CFO, the Authority adopted certain changes in the rate schedules for the Water System effective January 1, 2020 for the water quality and treatment charge and April 1, 2020, for the Tier II increase.
+The current rates include the establishment of a new tiered structure that is dependent upon consumption in an effort to promote conservation.
 In July 2015, the Board authorized the proposal of Municipal Financial Service Group of Annapolis, Maryland to provide a five-year Cost of Service and Rate Study which was finalized and approved by the Board in May, 2016.
 On April 1, 2016, as part of the Cost of Service and Rate Study, the Greenport, Shorewood and Bridgehampton Surfside service area rates were consolidated into the General rates.
 Copies of the Authority's Rules and Regulations setting forth all of its present rate schedules are available for inspection, upon request, during regular business hours at the offices of the Authority.
-They are also available on the Authority's website scwa.com.
+They are also available on the Authority's website - www.scwa.com.